 Martians already used the combination of Go and gRPC for AnyCable, an open source product that enables adding real-time features to Ruby on Rails apps.

-Recently, Gravitational started to migrate from the REST API to gRPC for more transparent and easier communications between these layers and systems and API calls organization.
+Recently, Teleport started to migrate from the REST API to gRPC for more transparent and easier communications between these layers and systems and API calls organization.
 Martians with some hands-on experience in gRPC were happy to use this stack again to organize a prompt synchronization for plugins permissions workflow. gRPC is several times faster when sending and receiving data to compare with REST and perfect in data serialization.
 These gRPC framework advantages were also instrumental in plugins design as their most critical part includes a listener for events stream to get notifications about new access request creation.

-In collaboration with Gravitational, the Evil Martians team designed, built, and assisted in releasing five integrations for Teleport, helping the startup team improve some backend issues in parallel.
+In collaboration with the company, the Evil Martians team designed, built, and assisted in releasing five integrations for Teleport, helping the startup team improve some backend issues in parallel.
 We also created the detailed documentation that allowed customers to start building on top of the integrations even before they were officially released.

-It is also worth noting individually the great support from the Gravitational team and the pleasure to work with a customer who shares the same vision of open-core approach in business and brilliant engineering culture that empowers us to complete the project in a short time.
+It is also worth noting individually the great support from the Teleport team and the pleasure to work with a customer who shares the same vision of open-core approach in business and brilliant engineering culture that empowers us to complete the project in a short time.

-We initiated to shape the overall integration ecosystem for Teleport to allow hundreds of current and potential Gravitational customers to tweak their Teleport-based access request systems to adapt them to specific security, compliance, and business requirements.
+We initiated to shape the overall integration ecosystem for Teleport to allow hundreds of current and potential customers to tweak their Teleport-based access request systems to adapt them to specific security, compliance, and business requirements.

 “For years of dealing with different consulting agencies, and having some experience being the consultant myself, this collaboration with Evil Martians was a gulp of fresh air—definitely one of the best experiences we’ve had.
-We were paying close attention to their work quality, ethics, etc. and we loved how the Martian engineering team worked on Teleport plugins: everything from the way they communicated and approached the project to their code quality, their curiosity, and their striving to figure out the right way to build things—that left a strong impression on me.”—Sasha Klizhentas, CTO at Gravitational
+We were paying close attention to their work quality, ethics, etc. and we loved how the Martian engineering team worked on Teleport plugins: everything from the way they communicated and approached the project to their code quality, their curiosity, and their striving to figure out the right way to build things—that left a strong impression on me.”—Sasha Klizhentas, CTO at Teleport

 If you provide professional software products for software or DevOps engineers or have the same vision of commercial open source or “Open Core” products, give Martians a ping to help you with open source development from our top guns.